kubernetes-sigs/sig-windows-dev-tools/README.md

 For the happy path, just:

-0) Start docker so that you can build k8s from source as needed.
+0) Start Docker so that you can build K8s from source as needed.
-1) Install vagrant, and then vagrant-reload
+1) Install Vagrant, and then vagrant-reload
 ```
 vagrant plugin install vagrant-reload
 ```
-2) Modify cpu/memory in the variables.yml file.
-We recommend 4 cores 8G+ for your windows node if you can spare it, and 2 cores 8G for your linux node as well.
+2) Modify CPU/memory in the variables.yml file.
+We recommend four cores 8G+ for your Windows node if you can spare it, and two cores 8G for your Linux node as well.

 ## 2) Run it!